 - Community Navigation: Provide culturally responsive navigation services to guide American Indians through the complexity of cancer care.

-- Cancer Screening: Increase cancer screening rates by educating about the availability and benefits of cancer screening and navigation to these services and resources.
+- Cancer Screening: Increase cancer screening rates by providing information about the availability and benefits of cancer screening and assistance in obtaining these services and resources.

 - Earlier Diagnosis: Increase patient survival rates by earlier detection and presentation of cancer (stage migration), earlier treatment, and ultimately a better outcome.

-- Clinical Trials: Increased enrollment in clinical trials by educating about clinical trial opportunities and encouraging participation.
+- Clinical Trials: Increased enrollment in clinical trials and research studies by educating about clinical trial opportunities and encouraging participation.

 Barriers & Challenges to Overcome